observIQ/bindplane-agent/receiver/pluginreceiver/README.md

 **Warning**: Parameters must adhere to their definition.
 Invalid parameters will return an error during configuration.

+**Warning**: The value given for the timezone parameter type must be a standard UTC timezone, shown in this [timezone list](https://github.com/observIQ/observiq-otel-collector/blob/main/receiver/pluginreceiver/timezone.go).

 ### Template
 The plugin template is a templated OpenTelemetry config.
 When the receiver starts, it uses the plugin's parameters and standard go [templating](https://pkg.go.dev/text/template) to render an internal OpenTelemetry collector.